Want to maximise your port time in Montego Bay Cruise Port?

 Montego Bay Beaches

 Visit one of the beautiful beaches near the cruise port such as Doctor’s Cave Beach.
-It’s $4 per person by taxi and $6 entrance fee, you can also rent chairs and umbrellas for $6 each.
+It’s around $6 per person by taxi and $8 entrance fee ($4 for children under 12), you can also rent two chairs and an umbrellas for around $25.

 You may decide to do some water sports or simply relax and enjoy the turquoise waters and warm sand.